AlanLikesCoding/Lynx.js/README.md

 ```

 ### Request Cookies
 To get the cookies during a request, you must use the cookie parsing middleware.
-This middleware is located in the directory `/src/server/middleware/cookie.js`.
+This middleware named `CookieParser` and you can include it along with your `Server` through our NPM package 📦.
 Next you can get the cookies by using the cookie method from the request instance.
 ```js
 app.get('/cookie', (req, res) => {
   res.json({